meenakshi-kushwaha/mmaqshiny/README.md

 ![\label{fig:example}](1_2_3.JPG)

-5. User can input Dilution factor is diluter is used along with CPC - 3007.
+5. User can also input a Dilution factor if diluter is used for CPC-3007.
+Default value is 1 (no dilutor).

 6. Click join button.

-7. Click download button to download the joined file as a csv file.
+7. Click the download button to download the joined csv file.

 ![\label{fig:example}](4_5.JPG)